 Tucked into the interior of British Columbia is a spectacular landscape of valleys, mountains, lakes, desert and grasslands.
-This the Okanagan Valley and besides being beautiful, it is also Canada’s second largest wine region with
+This the Okanagan Valley and besides being beautiful, it is also Canada’s second largest wine region.

-Read on to discover more about the stunning Okanagan Valley region and the Okanagan wineries that showcase its bounty.
-I’ll start with a little more info about the terroir and wine varietals to expect before moving on to the individual micro regions and my recommendations for the best Okanagan wineries in each.
+Read on to discover more about the stunning Okanagan Valley region, its micro wine regions and my recommendations for the best Okanagan wineries.

 Okanagan Valley terroir

 The hills, valley and lake terrain of the Okanagan were shaped by the retreat of glaciers around 10,000 years ago.